sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/index.md

-# Citrix Virtual Apps and Desktops 1811 SDK
+# XenApp and XenDesktop SDK

 > **Note:**
 >
-> Citrix Virtual Apps and Desktops was formerly XenApp and XenDesktop.
->
->The new product and component names stem from the expanding Citrix portfolio and cloud strategy.
-Implementing this transition in our products and their documentation is an ongoing process.
-Your patience during this transition is appreciated.
-For more detail about our new names, see <https://www.citrix.com/about/citrix-product-guide/>.
+> This SDK does not contain any changes since XenApp and XenDesktop version 7.15 LTSR

-Citrix Virtual Apps and Desktops provide an SDK based on a number of Microsoft Windows PowerShell version 3.0 snap-ins that allows you to perform the same tasks as you would with the Citrix Studio console, together with tasks you cannot do with Studio alone.
+XenApp and XenDesktop provide an SDK based on a number of Microsoft Windows PowerShell version 3.0 snap-ins that allows you to perform the same tasks as you would with the Citrix Studio console, together with tasks you cannot do with Studio alone.